AMUNDI MSCI EMERGING EX CHINA ESG LEADERS SELECT - UCITS ETF DR (C): Net Asset Value(s)

 DJ AMUNDI MSCI EMERGING EX CHINA ESG LEADERS SELECT - UCITS ETF DR (C): Net Asset Value(s)

-AMUNDI MSCI EMERGING EX CHINA ESG LEADERS SELECT - UCITS ETF DR (C) (EMXU) 13-Apr-2022 / 09:26 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+AMUNDI MSCI EMERGING EX CHINA ESG LEADERS SELECT - UCITS ETF DR (C) (EMXU) 14-Apr-2022 / 10:26 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 ------------------------------------------------------------------------------